tasadar2/Razer-Common.RazerCentral/readme.md

       }
       ```

-      The disturbing part is that the purpose of this long running service is to update the `NetworkIsUp` member, but this member, just manually executes, what is already cached in `m_lastNetworkState`...
+      The disturbing part is that the purpose of this long running service is to update the `NetworkIsUp` member, but this member, just manually executes what is already cached in `m_lastNetworkState`...

       To avoid any mis-assumptions, I ended up caching the long running service, instead of altering the behavior of the `NetworkMonitor`, which seems to have solved the occasional CPU usage as well as one of the memory leaks.